 A light roast has a mild and toasted grain taste with a light body, pronounced acidity and no oil on the surface of the beans.
 The lightest roast is called Light Cinnamon.

 A medium roast will have more body and less acidity than a light roast, but also has no oil on the bean surfaces.
 It’s commonly known as American Roast.

 A full roast is dark, full-bodied and with a well-developed aroma.
-A Full City Roast is strong, whereas a Viennese Roast is rich brown in colour and slightly oily.
+A Full City Roast is strong, whereas a Viennese Roast is rich brown in color and slightly oily.

-High roasts are the strongest and their smoky-sweet flavour can also be bitter.
+High roasts are the strongest and their smoky-sweet flavor can also be bitter.
 French Roast beans are almost black.
-Italian Roast beans are black, caramelised and oily.
+Italian Roast beans are black, caramelized and oily.